likeJoseph/helloworld/NoSQL04_crud_advanced.md

 ### Exercise 1
-● Import `inventory.json` to the “inventory” collection.
+● Import `inventory.json` to the “inventory” collection.<br>
 ● Find documents where the `tag` field contains the following elements:
 ⇒ “appliance”, “school” and “book”
 ```javascript
 // Exercise 1-1
 db.inventory.find({tags: {$all: ["appliance", "school", "book"]}}).pretty()
 ```
-● Find all documents but projects items only the elements from the 2nd to 4th positions in the `tags` field.
+● Find all documents but projects items only the elements from the 2nd to 4th positions in the `tags` field.<br>
 ○ Hint – $slice: [skip, limit]
 ```javascript
 // Exercise 1-2
 db.inventory.find({}, {tags: {$slice: [1, 3]}}).pretty()
 ```
-● Find documents that have blue `color` with `size` “6” at the same time in the `qty` field.
+● Find documents that have blue `color` with `size` “6” at the same time in the `qty` field.<br>
 ○ Hint – $elemMatch
 ```javascript
 // Exercise 1-3